 - Zero sugar alcohols — No maltitol.
 No bloating, gas, or digestive issues.

-- Zero seed oils — No palm oil or vegetable oils.
+- Zero seed oils — No sunflower oil.
 Only cacao butter and nuts.

 - Only 4-7 ingredients — Every ingredient is a recognizable whole food you can buy at a store.